A3DataSolutions/a3-data-exporter-budi-plugin/README.md

 # Description
 A simple component made by A3 Data Solutions which exports data from a data provider as CSV or Excel

+1) Add a data provider
+2) Add a filename
+3) Nest a button component
+4) Optional - Choose columns

 Find out more about [Budibase](https://github.com/Budibase/budibase).

 ## Instructions